rstacruz/safe-async/Readme.md

  * It's not [async.js], because that lets you work many async callback-functions in parallel (among other things).

- * It's not [q.js], which helps you write promise functions and work with many promise objects.
+ * It's not [q.js] or [when.js] or [rsvp.js] or [promise.js],
+which helps you write promise functions and work with many promise objects.

- * It's not [when.js], which kinda does that too.
+However, you can hook up defer.js to use any of those to generate promises.

 What does it solve
 ------------------